top of page

 me.jpg

-- I will introduce the client to possible grants/funding available for renewable energy generation or for using particular materials.
+• Introducing the client to possible grants/funding available for renewable energy generation or for using particular materials.

-- We will explore possible routes to sustainability including using low impact materials and processes, reducing energy consumption of the building though a passivhaus method or generation of energy from the building.
+• Exploring possible routes to sustainability including using low impact materials and processes, reducing energy consumption of the building though a passivhaus method or generation of energy from the building.

-- Finally we will look to set ourselves sustainability goals which will be measured and assessed once the building is completed.
+• Setting sustainability goals which will be measured and assessed once the building is completed.

 bottom of page